gbabeleda/dagster_essentials/README.md

 Dagsters goal is to be a single pane of glass.
 Thus, it needs to know about services and systems used in the data pipelines, like cloud storage or a data warehouse

+Encourages:
+- DRY
+- Testing in development of data pipelines

+Connections can be swapped with local databases and external connections can be represented differently for each environment.
+A replica of prod can be modeled and used in development to take the guessing out of building and making changes to your pipelines

+Example:
+When an ETL pipeline fetches data from an API, it ingests it into a database, and updates a dashboard.
+Resources could be
+- API
+- S3 to store API response
+- Data warehouse account the data is ingest into
+- BI tool the dashboard was made in

+When configuring resources, it is best practice to load configurations and secrets into your programs from environment variables.
+- `.env` file is a standard for project-level environment variables and should not be committed to git, as it often contains passwords

+By using `EnvVar` instead of `os.getenv` you can dynamically customize a resource configuration without having to restart the dagster webserver

+Resource input into aaset function with type hint to note that its a resource